Assessments

 • Hyperactivity and Impulsivity: Often fidgeting or restless, talking to excess, being noisy and loud, blurting out answers, being impatient in turn-taking, interrupting others.

-Our registered psychologists are trained in the following assessment tools, of which one or more may be conducted as part of a behavioural assessment:
+Our registered psychologists are trained in various assessment tools.
+Some of the following may be included as part of a behavioural assessment:

 Achenbach Child Behavioural Checklist (CBCL)